jmnarloch/angular-vendor-media-type/README.md

 Accept: */*,application/vnd.appname.v1+json
 ```

-Note: only the configured MIME types will be altered, you can use the
+Note: only the configured media types will be altered, you can use the
-`httpRequestInterceptorVendorMimeTypeProvider.matchingMimeTypes` method for specifying the desired ones.
+`httpRequestInterceptorVendorMediaTypeProvider.matchingMediaTypes` method for specifying the desired ones.

 ## Options

-`httpRequestInterceptorVendorMimeTypeProvider` defines a set of methods for configuring its behaviour
+`httpRequestInterceptorVendorMediaTypeProvider` defines a set of methods for configuring its behaviour

 ### matchingRequests
 Default value: `[\.*\]`